-The City of Brampton will offer an up to 6-month rental agreement to non-profit community organizations who: ☐ Satisfies the criteria of a not-for-profit organization (be incorporated as a not-for-profit organization and may not be a subsidiary of a for-profit corporation). ☐ Provides free youth services/programs which can include social, recreational, health and wellness, employment and training, cultural or environmental, and are in alignment with council priorities and Recreation Division's goals. ☐ Is a non-for-profit community organization that resides in the City of Brampton/ Peel.
+The City of Brampton will offer an up to 6-month rental agreement to non-profit community organizations who: ☐ Satisfies the criteria of a not-for-profit organization (be incorporated as a not-for-profit organization and may not be a subsidiary of a for-profit corporation). ☐ Provides free youth services/programs which can include social, recreational, health and wellness, employment and training, cultural or environmental, and are in alignment with council priorities and Recreation Division's goals.
+Is a non-for-profit community organization that resides in the City of Brampton/ Peel.
 Priority will be given to those organizations that are operating out of the City of Brampton.

 Satisfies the City criteria of good financial standing and is not in default under any rental/ lease/ service agreements with the City.
 Shares the vision of the City of Brampton and the Youth Hubs.
 Demonstrates a commitment to serving diverse communities.
-SECTION 1: ORGANIZATIONAL/ INDIVIDUAL HISTORY Enter y • zation Name and Contact Information our organization's details: Name: Address: Phone: Email: • he contact information for your primary contact: Contact name: Contact phone number: Contact email: • he contact information for your secondary contact: Contact name: Contact phone number: Contact email: 14-29 y orimary contact for the organization and writer of this Expression of Interest between the ages of years? (optional) YES NO If your 1.
-2. 3.
-4. e Presence organization is active on social media, provide the handles you operate under.
-Facebook: Twitter: Instagram: LinkedIn: cludes assessing for these ineligible activities: The applicant has a history of engaging in political activity supporting or opposing any political party, elected representative, or candidate for public office, and/or The applicant has a main purpose and/or uses major resources to bring about change in law or government policy.
-Select Structure the organization type that best describes your organization/group.
-(Check only one) Grassroots group that is not registered as a charity or as an incorporated not-for-profit.
-A charitable organization or foundation registered with the Canada Revenue Agency An organization incorporated as a not-for-profit corporation without share capital in a Canadian jurisdiction (this includes a Chartered Community Council, operating under the Métis Nation of
+SECTION 1: ORGANIZATIONAL/ INDIVIDUAL HISTORY Organization Name and Contact Information Enter your organization's details: Enter the contact information for your primary contact: Contact name: Contact phone number: Contact email: Enter the contact information for your secondary contact: Contact name: Contact phone number: Contact email: Is the primary contact for the organization and writer of this Expression of Interest between the ages of 14-29 years? (optional) PES NO Online Presence If your organization is active on social media, provide the handles you operate under.
+1. Facebook: 2.
+Twitter: 3.
+Instagram: 4.
+LinkedIn: This includes assessing for these ineligible activities: The applicant has a history of engaging in political activity supporting or opposing any political party, elected representative, or candidate for public office, and/or The applicant has a main purpose and/or uses major resources to bring about change in law or government policy.
+Group Structure Select the organization type that best describes your organization/group.
+(Check only one) □ Grassroots group that is not registered as a charity or as an incorporated not-for-profit. □ A charitable organization or foundation registered with the Canada Revenue Agency □ An organization incorporated as a not-for-profit corporation without share capital in a Canadian jurisdiction (this includes a Chartered Community Council, operating under the Métis Nation of